concord-consortium/lab/readme.md

     git clone git://github.com/concord-consortium/lab.git

-If you plan to contribute to Lab:
+If you plan to contribute to Lab as an external developer:

 1. Create a local clone from the repository located here: http://github.com/concord-consortium/lab.
    This will by default have the git-remote name: **origin**.